 - Purification: Patient and HCP discuss a potential problem with toxins circulating in the bloodstream.
 Patient prompts toxin removal through sweating, increased hydration, and healthy nutrition choices.

 - Metabolic Detoxification Support: Patient and HCP discuss the more complex situation of both circulating toxins and toxins stored within the body’s cells, mainly fat cells.
-A more powerful reset program is needed for proper stored toxin removal, and it includes activating the three phages of the body’s natural detoxification process.
+A more powerful reset program is needed for proper stored toxin removal, and it includes activating the three phases of the body’s natural detoxification process.

 The Problem with Stored Toxins